-To live in the city of Saint-Lambert is to benefit from all the charms of country living in an urban setting.
+To live in the Ville de Saint-Lambert is to benefit from all the charms of country living in an urban setting.
 The city’s trees, flower gardens, and charming and well-maintained houses all contribute to making our municipality an attractive, sought-after place to live.

 Each one of us plays a role in preserving the benefits of this unique environment.
 While modern equipment has made our lives easier, the noise it generates can disturb the tranquility of our neighbourhoods.
 As well, some plants can be harmful, especially to children, and certain visual nuisances can also pollute our environment.
 In light of these concerns, it is important that everyone keep their property free from those things that are liable to have a detrimental effect on the daily lives of their neighbours.

 The City has adopted a nuisance by-law to protect the quality of life of all its citizens.

 To avoid certain health problems that many people suffer from during the summer months, weeds, especially ragweed and poison ivy, must be pulled up and destroyed regularly.

 Ragweed grows just about everywhere in urban settings.
 It causes thousands of people (10% of the population) to suffer from hay fever every summer.

 Characteristics: An annual plant with grayish green foliage, ragweed flowers in August and September.
 Therefore it is important to pull it up in July, before it can flower.
 It grows well in poor quality soil in disturbed areas.
 In the spring, re-seed the bare patches in your lawn to prevent it from growing there.

 Poison ivy can cause a severe skin rash.
 You must never pull it up with your bare hands.